google/WebFundamentals/src/content/en/updates/2018/08/devtools.md

 # What's New In DevTools (Chrome 70) {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}

-Note: We'll publish the video version of <i>What's New In DevTools (Chrome 70)</i> around mid-October 2018.

 Welcome back!
 It's been about 12 weeks since our last update, which was for Chrome 68.
 We skipped Chrome 69 because we didn't have enough new features or UI changes to warrant a post.